 Still another post related to my last Singapore trip! 😀

-As I mentioned earlier, if there was one place that I really wanted to visit in Singapore, then that would Kranji War Memorial.
+As I mentioned earlier, if there was one place that I really wanted to visit in Singapore, then that would be Kranji War Memorial.
+I don’t know how many times I’ve been to Singapore by now, but I’m not going back to some recommended places for tourists like Gardens by the Bay or Universal Studio. 😛

 The thing is, lately I always have this urge to visit the cemetery wherever I travel, especially if it’s a war cemetery… Why?
 Because I suppose that’s the best way to remind myself not to take life for granted.
 But other than that, there’s something that makes me want to visit the cemeteries even more.